 If you discover a defect with the property you’re hoping to acquire, you have some hard decisions to make.
 You’ll have to determine whether you want to still go through with the purchase, the type of accommodations you’re going to ask for and more.

-Sellers of defective homes also face a number of tough choices.
+Sellers of defective homes also face several tough choices.
 However, they can downplay the potential for reputation damage by first performing due diligence on properties they’re preparing to sell.

 Handling defects as a buyer

-Before you close on a real estate transaction, it’s exceptionally important you perform due diligence by examining the property for any potential defects.
+Before you close on a real estate transaction, you must perform due diligence by examining the property for any potential defects.
 Defects are usually caught in the appraisal process, performed by the appraiser verifying the value of the asset for your lender.

 Dealing with defects as a seller